Applications - What can Negative CTE ALLVAR Alloys do for you?

 A simple negative thermal expansion washer from ALLVAR can help.
 These washers expand when cold, and contract when hot, countering the thermal actions of the joint to bring the net thermal change to nearly zero.
 This added safety is essential for facilities operating at capacity to avoid unintended downtime.

 Reconnaissance missions take place with high quality optics with long range lenses at extremely high altitude to avoid detection and missile strikes.

 The extreme cold of the upper atmosphere compared to the heat of the earth's surface causes a rapid temperature change upon take off and landing.
 Optics that were solid and well focused on the ground can lose that focus when cold air causes the housing and mounting to contract.

 ALLVAR's unique negative thermal expansion alloys are designed to counter extreme and rapid temperature changes to maintain proper alignment and focus - and in many cases it can provide solutions that offer a smaller housing size and lighter weight.
 Ask us how.

 Liquid Natural Gas Transport

 Natural gas is liquified for efficient transport and transfer to storage facilities.
 Liquid gas must be cooled to a temperature of -160°C and requires an extensive insulation system making LNG pipes significantly more expensive than gas pipes.

 The extreme contrast between liquid temperature and environment can cause critical bolts or rings to fail due to excessive thermal expansion mismatch.
-ALLVAR Alloys manufactures washers and spacers to mitigate any extreme expansion or contraction caused by temperature differences between the pipes and any ambient temperature.
+ALLVAR Alloys manufactures Negative CTE washers and spacers to mitigate any extreme expansion or contraction caused by temperature differences between the pipes and any ambient temperature.
 Keep your cargo and crew safe by reducing the chances of a leak with ALLVAR Alloys.